 Evanescence sounds like Amy Lee propped on top of a bunch of studio musicians.
-And it is exactly what it is.
+And this is exactly what it is.
 The essence seems to be out of Evanescence.

 Too poppy, no metal to speak of and – as it appears – a bunch of disjointed musicians all trying to get something going again that died before.
 Just distorting a few electric guitars does not make it metal, guys.
-It is just like so much noise.

-Amy needs to be lauded, though, by trying to bring out her own style in the way she wants it, like the first lines of lyrics in Do What You Want so expertly tell “Hello, hello, remember me?
+Amy needs to be lauded, though, by trying to bring out her own style in the way she wants it.
+Like the first lines of lyrics in Do What You Want so expertly tell “Hello, hello, remember me?
 I’m everything you can’t control“.
 And I am all for re-inventing the music and not to dwell on old styles for too long, as this can get strenuous, too.

 As usual, not all is bad in this album, of course, and the first tracks are rocky enough, interspersed by a couple of soft ballads.
 Lost in Paradise is hauntingly beautiful after all.
 But after that it goes downhill big time.

-But perhaps Amy should just try to manage without Evanescence and truly live by her own style, unencumbered by the past.
+But I for sure hope that any follow-up album will again be of the crunchy, metal kind that give credit to a talent of Amy Lee’s caliber.
+And perhaps, Amy Lee should just try to manage without Evanescence and truly live by her own style, unencumbered by the past.
 This would give her more credit.
 And some stuff she produced so far in this direction clearly speaks to that.